USDA-FSA/fsa-design-system/guides/applications/forms.md

 ---

-## General Guidelines
+## UI Pattern

- * In general, a single column of input fields is recommended
- * Two column layouts can be used when grouping of form fields requires paired structure
- * Labels shall be top aligned
- * All form elements shall be aligned to the left
- * The use of Placeholders shall not replace Labels
- * Labels shall always be accessible
- * Font and Font weights shall remain consistent
- * Form fields shall each be uniform length and use Design System CSS
- * Form fields shall have enough space for completion of entry
- * Reduce as much visual noise as possible by eliminating unnecessary fields for the task
- * Content groupings should be intuitive and aligned together for better cognitive response

-## Single Column vs Multiple Columns

 In general, FPAC applications should use a single column layout.
-There are instances when a two or multi-column layout is appropriate which will be determined based on the complexity and groupings of the form fields.
+There are instances when a two or multi-column layout is appropriate as determined based on the complexity and groupings of the form fields and product requirements.

 ### Single Column Example